Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: The High-dimensional Sparse GLMs

 \section{The High-dimensional Sparse GLMs}

-High-dimensional generalized linear models (GLMs) are widely used in contemporary data-driven scientific research and have a vast range of applications in various fields, such as genetics, metabolomics, finance, and econometrics.
+High-dimensional generalized linear models (GLMs) has found many applications in data-driven research in fields such as genetics, metabolomics, finance, and econometrics.
 In this section, we consider privacy-preserving parameter estimation under the generalized linear model

 in a high-dimensional setting where $d$, the dimension of $\bbeta$, dominates the sample size $n$, but the vector of regression coefficients $\bbeta$ is assumed to be $s^*$-sparse: $\|\bbeta\|_0 \leq s^*$.
-Under the sparsity assumption, the privacy-constrained minimax risk will scale linearly with the sparsity, or the ``intrinsic dimension'' of $\bbeta$, and only logarithmically with the ``ambient dimension" $d$.
+Under the sparsity assumption, the privacy-constrained minimax risk will scale linearly with the sparsity, or the ``intrinsic dimension'' of $\bbeta$, and only logarithmically with the ``ambient dimension'' $d$.
 This much different setting from the non-sparse GLM considered in Section \ref{sec: GLMs} also calls for new methods: we study a sparse score attack in Section \ref{sec: sparse glm lower bound} to establish the minimax risk lower bound, and propose a iterative hard thresholding algorithm in Section \ref{sec: sparse glm upper bound} with matching risk upper bound.